ElleNajt/CuratedRepository/README.md

 A selection of some programs I've written over the course of my research and learning that were particularly challenging or interesting to implement.

-1. Implementation of Frontier based BDD construction algorithms:
+1. Implementation of Frontier based Binary Decision Diagram construction algorithms:

    a.
 For simple paths: https://github.com/LorenzoNajt/TinyProjects/blob/master/ConnectedPartitionSampling/BDD/SIMPATH.py